isomerpages/moe-navalbasesec/_navalites/Guidance and Counselling/Guidance.md

 <p><strong>A responsible Navalite</strong> …</p>
 <ol data-tight="true" class="tight">
 <li>
-<p><strong> </strong>attends school regularly and is expected to maintain
+<p>attends school regularly and is expected to maintain a 100% attendance.
-a 100% attendance.
 Navalites are not allowed to leave Singapore during term time, unless supported with a valid reason that is endorsed by the school.</p>
 </li>
 <li>
 <p>comes punctually to school and assemble at the Hall or any other designated